isabella232/ads-infra-kontrol/docs/automaton.rst

 include *STATE* which will return the current state and *GOTO* which trips the machine and request to transition into another state.

+The machine will start in the prescribed state and always transition to its terminal state before shutting down (e.g convenient to implement graceful shutdown procedures).

 Getting started
 ***************